 Notes

-- This dish tastes better with fresh corn kernels.
-However, you can use frozen or canned sweet corn kernels.
+- This dish tastes better with fresh corn kernels, but you can also use frozen or canned sweet corn kernels.

 - If using corn on the cob, pressure cook using an Instant Pot or stovetop cooker, cool it down, and remove the kernels using a sharp knife.

-- You can also add other veggies and legumes like boiled potato, boiled chickpeas to the corn bhel snack.
+- You can also add other veggies and legumes like boiled potato, boiled sweet potatoes, boiled chickpeas, or steamed sprouted moong sprouts, to the corn bhel snack.

-- If you don't have mint chutney and tamarind chutney, dont worry, you can skip it.
+- If you don't have mint chutney and tamarind chutney, don't worry; you can skip them.

 Leave a Reply